Do We Live in a Holographic Universe?

 Using Your Imagination to Create a Holographic Universe

-Regardless of whether the idea of holographic or simulated reality is true or not, I often find it fun to imagine that seemingly unconnected events in my life are really connected in some way that I don’t fully understand.
+Regardless of whether the idea of holographic or simulated reality is true or not, I often find it fun to imagine those seemingly unconnected events in my life are really connected in some way that I don’t fully understand.
 This can often create new ideas and insights into your life that you wouldn’t usually see.
 It creates the sense that you are responsible for your life and that you are influencing it in ways even you don’t fully understand.
 So, take time every day to imagine how different aspects of your life are connected and perhaps you’ll start seeing things in new and exciting ways.